weston-bailey/binary-search-tree-lesson/README.md

 We are going to be implementing a Binary Tree together! 🎉

-I like to think of a Binary Tree as a pre-sorted linked list.
+Since Trees are a data structure that relies on nodes, I like to think of a Binary Tree as a pre-sorted type linked list.
 There is a little alorithmic logic to how a BST stores the data.

 To get started head over to BinaryTree.py and check out the classes there.
 There are method stubs that we are going to fill out together!

+#### Data structures that rely on nodes

+...and a good order to study them in.

 ## Links